Worldline

 }'

-In rare cases where there's discrepancy between the amount and purchase details submitted in the original payment request and the information submitted to Worldline, Klarna may reject and ask the customer to approve the purchase again.
+In rare cases where there's discrepancy between the amount and purchase details submitted in the original payment request and the information submitted to [acquiring-partner], Klarna may reject and ask the customer to approve the purchase again.